yuki-yano/vde-notifier/README.md

 - `--notifier <terminal-notifier|swiftdialog>`: Switch the notification backend.
 Defaults to `terminal-notifier`.
 - `--dry-run`: Skips sending a notification.
 Combine with `--verbose` to print the gathered tmux metadata and focus command.
 - `--verbose`: Emits JSON logs describing notify and focus stages.
+- `--log-file <path>`: Appends the same JSON diagnostics to the given file (one JSON object per line).
+Also propagates to focus-mode invocations.

 When `--notifier swiftdialog` is selected, vde-notifier plays the requested sound locally and then sends `dialog --notification ...` with a primary action wired to the focus command.
 Clicking the notification will restore the tmux pane.